Ferryistaken/website/philosophy.md

 - [Hardware]({{ site.urlphilosophy }}#hardware)

 ## Terms used in this post
+- Free ➜ Free doesn't mean free of charge, rather Free in a less materialistic way.
 - Free Software ➜ Free Software as described by the [Free Software Foundation](https://www.gnu.org/philosophy/free-sw.html)
 - Open Source Software ➜ Software whose source code is available